Department of Physics

 Society of Physics - The Society of Physics is a nationally recognized organization.
 The society sponsors field trips, campus visits by potential students, and attendance at professional meetings.

 The Physics Department awards scholarships on a competitive basis.
+Students with GPA of 3.0 or higher should inquire about the Burroughs Scholarship (awards average $3,000 to $4,000 per semester) to the department chair (936) 294-1601.
 Other general scholarships are available from the University.
 Information on University scholarships may be obtained at Office of Academic Scholarships or by telephone (936) 294-1672.
 Prospective students should contact the chair of the Physics Department, Box 2267, Huntsville, Texas 77341 or the website.

 PHYS 1101.
 General Physics Laboratory I. 1 Hour.